Hint: it’s not as pricey as you think

 - indoor or outdoor venue,

 - promotions or arrangements the venue may has with vendors.

 I suggest having $600 minimum set aside for your ceremony venue or permit.
-This figure is based on the outdoor wedding venues you’ll find in our elopement collections.
+This figure is based on the outdoor wedding venues you’ll find in our vegas weddings and elopement collections.
 The price covers your exclusive use of the venue for the allotted two hours.

 🤑 Cost: $150-$250

 Most elopement ceremonies are 10-15 minutes long.
 From our experience, celebrants charge somewhere between $150 to $250 for this simple service.

 Personalized ceremonies that include readings or special requests (such as cultural inclusions if you’re coming from overseas, or vow writing assistance) are known as ‘custom ceremonies.’
 Prices for a custom ceremony start at $400.